Dingoot/the-hollowed-keep/README.md

 Movement: `north`, `south`, `east`, `west`, `up`, `down` (or `n`, `s`, `e`, `w`, `u`, `d`)

 Type `help` in-game for the full command list.

-## Lore

-> The Hollowed Keep appeared on the moors of Ashenvale one moonless night in 993 A.D.
-> At its heart, the Scepter of Aethon—a relic of shadow and flame—calls to those
-> bold enough to claim it.
-Many have entered.
-Few have returned.
-The Keep endures.